NexClipper/nexclipper.github.io/docs/installation.md

 provbee-67f8ffbf55-2tpfs     1/1     Running   0          11m
 ```

-When the agent installation is complete, the agent status changes to Running as shown below.
-Then, The feature is enabled to install the Prometheus stack.
+After the agent installation is completed, the agent status changes to Running.
+Then, the button to install Prometheus will be enabled.

 ### Install Prometheus Eco-systems